-Abstract

-This is a review paper, where we recall the definitions together with practical applications of the Soft Set and its extensions to HyperSoft Set, IndetermSoft Set, IndetermHyperSoft Set, and TreeSoft Set.
+Abstract: This is an improved paper of [10], where we recall the definitions together with practical applications of the Soft Set and its extensions to HyperSoft Set, IndetermSoft Set, IndetermHyperSoft Set, and TreeSoft Set.

 Keywords: Soft Set; HyperSoft Set; IndetermSoft Set; IndetermHyperSoft Set; MultiSoft Set; TreeSoft Set.